 2. Develop student skills in studying settings in which objects play a role, through a combination of passive and active design interventions.

-3. Through practical projects, engage students in the development of designed artefacts or systems that are inspired by human practices.
+3. Through practical projects engage students in the development of designed artefacts or systems that are inspired by the abnormal human practices.

 Entry Requirements (not applicable to Visiting Students)

 ||Other requirements|| None

 |Additional Costs|| Research and material costs according to student designs.

 Course Delivery Information

 |Academic year 2018/19, Available to all students (SV1)